OTA

 4. Click Confirm to complete the flash layout settings.

-5. Modify OTA Header file version.
+5. Modify the OTA Header file version at Version.

 6. Click Confirm to generate flash_map.h, flash map.ini, Bank0 OTA Header file and Bank1 OTA Header file.